pozi/PoziConnectConfig/~Shared/SQL/Discrepancy Reports/readme.md

 # Discrepancy Reports

+The discrepancy reports generated here, also known as exception or audit reports, highlight where there are found to be differences between Council and Vicmap.

+# Discrepancy Reports - Actionable

-## Actionable - Vicmap Parcels Not Found in Council
+## Vicmap Parcels Not Found in Council

-The parcel descriptions of Vicmap Parcels, based on the `spi`, from
+The parcel descriptions of Vicmap Parcels, based on the `spi`...

+Development notes:

-Note: can order by date desc so newer parcels are at the top
+* order by date desc so newer parcels are at the top
+* offer suggestions if there is an existing  one-to-one propnum match
+* pick only useful fields to display

-## Actionable - Council Parcels With Incorrect Parcel Description - Plan Prefix
+## Council Parcels With Incorrect Plan Prefix

-## Actionable - Council Parcels With Incorrect Parcel Description - All
+## Council Parcels With Incorrect Parcel Description

-## Actionable - Council Addresses With Incorrect Locality
+## Council Addresses With Incorrect Locality

+# Discrepancy Reports - Reference

-## Reference: Council Properties Not Found In Vicmap
+## Council Properties Not Found In Vicmap

 Note: may include current P edits

-## Reference - Vicmap Parcels Without PropNum
+## Vicmap Parcels Without PropNum

-## Reference - Vicmap Parcels Without CrefNo
+## Vicmap Parcels Without CrefNo

-## Reference - Vicmap Multi-Assessment Properties Without PropNum
+## Vicmap Multi-Assess Properties Without PropNum